 A common feature of these online services is the need for the ongoing review and updating of website information and resources; this is usually achieved through the ongoing monitoring and evaluation of client needs, expectations and results.
 Continuous improvement helps attract potential clients to the website, as well as keep existing clients coming back to the website for new resources and information.
 Most organizations we spoke with have evolved substantially over time as technology has advanced, client needs have evolved, and their own understanding has developed on how best to provide services consistent with their mandate and budget.
-For example, some of the organizations developed more options to connect with clients through social media, and one of the organizations introduced an option to connect with them through the virtual world, to enable clients with disabilities to retain anonymity while receiving information and resources.
+For example, some of the organizations developed more options to connect with clients through the virtual world, to enable clients with disabilities to retain anonymity while receiving information and resources.